gbene00/azure-homeLabLandingZone/env/governance/README.md

 The governance layer defines **subscription-level guardrails** for the Azure Landing Zone.

+---

-## Scope
+## Purpose

-This layer is responsible for enforcing global rules that apply to all resources in the subscription.
+This layer enforces global rules that apply across the entire Azure subscription, regardless of workload or environment.

-### Resources typically managed here

-- Azure Policy definitions
+---

+## Responsibilities

-- Azure Policy initiatives (policy sets)
+- Define allowed Azure regions
-- Policy assignments at **subscription scope**
-- RBAC role assignments at **subscription scope**

-## Examples of governance controls

-- Required resource tags
+- Enforce required resource tags
+- Establish baseline compliance expectations
+- Provide a foundation for cost and security governance

+---

+## Resources managed

-- Allowed Azure regions
+- Azure Policy assignments at subscription scope
+- Location restriction policies
+- Tag governance policies

+---

+## Design considerations

+- Governance is applied before any other layer
-- Cost and compliance baselines
+- Policies are intentionally simple and auditable
-- Separation of duties via RBAC
+- Enforcement can be relaxed or scoped later if required
+- Managed services may require exemptions or lower-scope policies

+---

-## Deployment responsibility
+## Dependency model

-This layer must be deployed **before all others**, as it establishes the rules under which the rest of the environment operates.
+This layer has **no dependencies** and must be deployed **before all others**.